Demographics of the Supreme Court of the United States: Catholic justices

 Like Sherman Minton, Clarence Thomas was not a Catholic at the time he was appointed to the court.
 Thomas was raised Catholic and briefly attended Conception Seminary College, a Catholic seminary, but had joined the Protestant denomination of his wife after their marriage.
 At some point in the late 1990s, Thomas returned to Catholicism.
 In 2005, John Roberts became the third Catholic Chief Justice and the fourth Catholic on the court.
 Shortly thereafter, Samuel Alito became the fifth on the court, and the eleventh in the history of the court.
 Alito's appointment gave the court a Catholic majority for the first time in its history.
-Besides Thomas, at least one other Justice, James F. Byrnes, was raised as a Catholic, but converted to a different branch of Christianity prior to serving on the court.

 In contrast to historical patterns, the court has gone from having a "Catholic seat" to being what some have characterized as a "Catholic court".
 The reasons for that are subject to debate.
 The fact that most recent Catholic appointees were also ideologically conservative has led some partisan critics to derisively refer to the court as "a Catholic boys club".
 However in May 2009, President Barack Obama nominated a Catholic woman, Sonia Sotomayor, to replace retiring Justice David Souter.
 Her confirmation raised the number of Catholics on the court to six, compared to three non-Catholics.
 With Antonin Scalia's death in February 2016, the number of Catholic justices went back to five.
 Scalia's replacement, Neil Gorsuch, appointed in 2017, was raised Catholic but attends and is a member of an Episcopal church; it is unclear if he identifies as a Catholic as well as belonging to the Episcopal Church.
 Following Anthony Kennedy's retirement in July 2018, the number of Catholic justices remained unchanged as he was succeeded by Catholic Brett Kavanaugh.
 In September 2020, following the death of Ruth Bader Ginsburg, Donald Trump nominated another Catholic, Amy Coney Barrett to succeed her.